jonhnet/sonde-search/website/frontend/notifier/index.md

     </tr>
 </tbody></table>

-The time of day in the table will be reported in the time zone of the computer you use when you sign up for notifications.
-You can also customize whether distances and altitudes are reported in metric or imperial units.
+The time of day will be reported in the time zone of the computer used to sign up for notifications.
+The distance and altitudes unit can be configured to be metric or imperial.

-Notifications also have maps attached showing where the sonde was last heard by a receiver.
+Notifications have maps attached showing where the sonde was last heard by a receiver.
 It plots the sonde's flight path (red), a line from your configured home coordinates to the last reception (blue) and a line from the last receiver site to the sonde (green).